srihernogo/aws-restart-batch-7/Mock Exam AWS CCP 1.md

 **Answer:**

-To securely allow an application running on an Amazon EC2 instance to access and store data in an Amazon S3 bucket without using long-term credentials, you can utilize an **AWS IAM role**.
+The correct choice to enable an application running on an Amazon EC2 instance to securely store data in an Amazon S3 bucket without using long-term credentials is **AWS IAM role**.

-IAM roles enable you to delegate permissions to entities that you trust (in this case, the EC2 instance) without having to share long-term credentials.
-By attaching an IAM role to the EC2 instance, you can grant it temporary credentials with the necessary permissions to interact securely with the S3 bucket.
-This method ensures security and eliminates the need for storing sensitive credentials within the application code or on the EC2 instance itself.
+Explanation:

+1. **Amazon Connect**: Amazon Connect is a cloud-based contact center service and is not directly related to providing access for an application to securely store data in an S3 bucket.

+2. **AWS IAM access key**: While IAM access keys provide programmatic access to AWS services, including S3, using access keys directly within an EC2 instance for S3 access is not a recommended practice due to security risks associated with long-term credentials.

+3. **AWS Systems Manager**: AWS Systems Manager helps in managing hybrid cloud systems, but it does not directly facilitate access for an application to securely store data in an S3 bucket without using long-term credentials.

+4. **AWS IAM role**: This is the correct solution.
+An IAM role can be attached to an EC2 instance through its instance profile.
+By associating an IAM role with an EC2 instance, the application running on that instance can use temporary security credentials provided by the role to access resources like S3 securely without the need for long-term credentials.
+IAM roles follow the principle of least privilege and offer a more secure way to grant access to AWS resources for applications running on EC2 instances.

+In summary, the appropriate way to securely grant access for an application running on an EC2 instance to store data in an S3 bucket without using long-term credentials is by utilizing AWS IAM roles.

 ---